gabrielmbarboza/ruby_lottery/README.md

 ![Ruby lottery](https://i.imgur.com/Fz2oTrv.gif)

 **Disclaimer!
-This project is for study only, so the result is not reliable.**
+This project is for study only, so the result is not reliable.** :nerd_face: